-By vote at the State election of November 6, 2012, the voters of the Commonwealth approved a law regulating the cultivation, distribution, possession and use of marijuana for medical purposes.
-The law, Chapter 369 of the Acts of 2012, became effective January 1, 2013, and required the Department of Public Health (DPH) to issue regulations governing its implementation within 120 days of the law's effective date.
-DPH approved regulations on May 8, 2013.
-Section 9C of the law requires that at least one MEDICAL MARIJUANA TREATMENT CENTER be located with each County of the Commonwealth.
-Currently under the Zoning Bylaw, a MEDICAL MARIJUANA TREATMENT CENTER is not a permitted use in the Town and any regulations promulgated by the State DPH are expected to provide guidance to the Town in regulating medical marijuana, including MEDICAL MARIJUANA TREATMENT CENTERs.
+By vote at the State election of November 8, 2016, the voters of the Commonwealth approved a law regulating the cultivation, distribution, possession and use of marijuana for recreational purposes.
+The law, Chapter 334 of the Acts of 2016, An Act The Regulation and Taxation of Marijuana Act, and as amended by Chapter 351 of the Acts of 2016, became effective December 15, 2016, and requires the Governor to appoint a Cannabis Control Commission which shall adopt final regulations governing RECREATIONAL MARIJUANA ESTABLISHMENTs by April 1, 2018.

+Currently, a RECREATIONAL MARIJUANA ESTABLISHMENT is not a permitted use in the Town and any regulations promulgated by the Cannabis Advisory Board and Cannabis Control Commission are expected to provide guidance to the Town in regulating RECREATIONAL MARIJUANA ESTABLISHMENTs.

-The regulation of MEDICAL MARIJUANA TREATMENT CENTERs raises complex legal, planning and public safety issues, and the Town of Stow needs time to consider and address these issues, as well as the potential impact of the DPH regulations, by means of a planning process to consider amending its Zoning bylaws to regulate MEDICAL MARIJUANA TREATMENT CENTERs and other land uses and structures related to the use of marijuana for medical purposes, so as to address potential effects of such land uses and structures in the Town.
-The temporary moratorium provided in this Article is intended to allow sufficient time for the Town to engage in such a planning process and to adopt suitable Bylaws and Regulations in a manner consistent with sound land-use planning objectives.
+The regulation of RECREATIONAL MARIJUANA ESTABLISHMENTs raises novel and complex legal, planning, and public safety issues and the Town needs time to study and consider the regulation of RECREATIONAL MARIJUANA ESTABLISHMENTs and address such novel and complex issues, as well as to address the potential impact of evolving State regulations on local zoning and to undertake a planning process to consider amending the Zoning Bylaw regarding regulation of RECREATIONAL MARIJUANA ESTABLISHMENTs and other uses related to the regulation of recreational marijuana.
+The Town intends to adopt a temporary moratorium on the use of land and structures in the Town for RECREATIONAL MARIJUANA ESTABLISHMENTs so as to allow the Town sufficient time to engage in a planning process to address the effects of such structures and uses in the Town and to adopt provisions of the Zoning Bylaw in a manner consistent with sound land use planning goals and objectives.